Followers

 The Monroe Doctrine

-In 1822, Monroe's administration officially recognized the new democracies of America: Argentina, Peru, Colombia, Chile, and Mexico, after they won independence from Spain.
-The British approached Monroe with the idea of a joint statement of status quo ante in the New World, but when he ran it by his Secretary of State, John Quincy Adams, Adams demurred.
-Why should the US not issue its own policy?
-After all, Britain was still our rival, and we had just fought a war with them.
-He offered to help draft a letter to Congress laying out the idea that external powers should not interfere in the affairs of the Americas—no new colonies.
-Drafted in 1823, it was released in early 1824.
+In 1822, Monroe's administration officially recognized the newly independent countries of America: Argentina, Peru, Colombia, Chile, and Mexico, after they gained independence from Spain.
+The British approached Monroe with the idea of issuing a joint statement of the status quo ante in the New World, but when he discussed it with his Secretary of State, John Quincy Adams, Adams hesitated.
+Why shouldn't the US issue its own policy?
+After all, Britain was still a rival, and we had just fought a war with them.
+He offered to help draft a letter to Congress explaining that external powers should not interfere in the Americas' affairs—no new colonies.
+Drafted in 1823, it was made public in early 1824.

 Crafting the Monroe Doctrine